NataliaKhan250/katacoda-scenarios/conjur-jenkins/conjur-project.md

 7. Click Save

-8. Let's verify the setup by clicking Build Now
+8. Let's verify the setup by clicking Build Now.
+A new build history should appear.